Are heat pumps bad for the environment?

 heat pump maintenance

-Ensure regular maintenance of heat pumps to prevent significant problems from going unnoticed
+Ensure regular maintenance to prevent significant problems from going unnoticed

 3. Heat pumps can generate noise pollution